 About me

-My name is Emma Brown (she/her).
-About 10 years ago I hit a really low point in my life and decided to get help.
+Some time ago I hit a really low point in my life and decided to get help.
 I was fortunate enough to find a counsellor who offered exactly what I needed; warmth, compassion and kindness.
 The whole experience transformed my life.

 I enrolled with the well respected Metanoia Institute and completed the rigorous training to become a BACP qualified Person Centred Counsellor.
 This approach appeals to me because it focuses on helping clients to find their direction and power.
-I’ve since worked within a community-based counselling service, at The Mulberry Centre, a cancer charity in Isleworth, and through my private practice in London.

 A photo of Emma in a red top sitting outside